-The Group 1 Chipping Norton Stakes (1600m) will be run at Randwick on Saturday, February 29 and Bettingpro.com.au provides you with a comprehensive guide to the race.
+The Group 1 Chipping Norton Stakes (1600m) will be held at Royal Randwick on Saturday, February 27 and we provide you with a comprehensive guide to the race.

 Chipping Norton Stakes Tips & Betting ADVICE